Vichaycocha:

 ⚠️ Safety and recommendations

-💵 Estimated budget per person (full day)
+💰 Estimated budget per person (day trip)

 • Public transport (round trip from Lima): S/ 70 – 100.

-• Entrance to attractions (3 sites): S/ 15 – 20.
+• Entry to attractions (3 places): S/ 15 – 20.

-• Food (lunch in the area): S/ 15 – 25.
+• Food (lunch on site): S/ 15 – 25.

 • Approximate total: S/ 100 – 150.